ArjunChaddha/All-Projects/README.md

-This is the code for all the projects I have worked on.
+This is the code for all the Python projects I have worked on.

 **INSTRUCTIONS FOR USING THE CODE**